raaidarshad/dbdeclare/docs/guide/grants.md

 {!./docs_src/guide/grants.py!}
 ```

-We have defined everything we set out to define.
+We have declared everything we set out to declare.
 Nice!
 All that's left is to actually create all
 of this in the database.
 Let's [run it](/guide/controller)!